 The Wrong Currency

 What do you do?
 That’s the first question people ask when they meet someone.
-Not: Who are you.
-Not: What moves you.
-But: What do you do.
+Who you are, what moves you, that comes later.
+Or never.
 The answer defines your value.
 It determines whether the conversation continues or not.

 I answered that question for thirty years.
 With titles, projects, companies, results.
 The answers were good enough.
 I functioned in the system.
 I delivered, got praised, delivered more.
-The mechanism was simple: performance for recognition.
-Recognition for self-worth.
-Self-worth for the ability to get up in the morning and do it all again.
+The mechanism was simple: you deliver, you get recognition, and at some point you need the recognition to still take yourself seriously.

 At some point the mechanism stopped working.
 Not because the performance declined.
 But because the reward shrank, no matter how much I delivered.
 It was never enough.
 Not because the results were lacking, but because the standard grew with them.
 The performance principle has a quality that nobody talks about: it wears out.
 Not the body first.
 The belief that it’s worth it.